Mothers speak up for Prof Exley’s research

 I researched for what I could do to help my child and spent a small fortune in private therapies.
 I commissioned a private hair mineral analysis to be conducted on my child which was sent to a laboratory in the USA.
 We discovered high amounts of heavy metals including aluminium that were above range.
 Since then, for just under 2 years, we have been using homeopathy to remedy the deficiencies and overloads in her system.
 One of the protocols of this has been to use silica.
 Using natural silica water had been recommended by many SEN families and was the first thing we tried but it became part of her programme from her therapist.

-For parents likes myself who are very well connected to the SEN world, we know Silica helps those with autism and we know why.
-If there is nothing to hide and in the interest in science, Professor Exley should be encouraged and funded to complete his work for the betterment of society.
+- If there is nothing to hide and in the interest in science, Professor Exley should be encouraged and funded to complete his work for the betterment of society.

 Selina Sheikh (London autism support group)